-Overall, 100% of the employees are at risk for at least one nutrition element.
+Overall, 100% of the employees are at risk for at least one nutritional element.
 Within the key nutrition elements, the employees' diets are poorest in the area of whole grains.
 In addition, in the side chart, we examine the severity of the employees' nutrition risk, using consumption of fruit and vegetables as an indicator of overall diet.
-Data collected through Sri Lanka's Healthiest Workplace has shown that fruit and vegetable intake is the nutritional element which can be most easily addressed in the workplace, with 43% of organisations across the whole Healthiest Workplace study indicating they offer fresh fruit and vegetables.
+Data collected through Sri Lanka's Healthiest Workplace by AIA Vitality has shown that fruit and vegetable intake is the nutritional element which can be most easily addressed in the workplace, with 32% of organisations across the whole Healthiest Workplace by AIA Vitality study indicating that they offer fresh fruit and vegetables.